FREE standard shipping on orders $75 or more!

 Medical Preparations

-Pack a small medical kit with toddler essentials: fever reducer, teething relief, allergy medicine, and any prescriptions.
+A little preparation goes a long way when traveling with young children.
+Pack toddler essentials like fever reducer, allergy medicine, and any prescriptions so you're ready for unexpected situations on the road.
 If traveling with toddlers abroad, research local healthcare and any recommended vaccinations.
 Look up the address and contact information of the nearest urgent care center or pharmacy at your destination.
 Bring copies of your toddler’s health insurance information, and check your plan for out-of-network or international coverage.

 Toddler Travel Essentials